Thrive dental and orthodontics

 If you’ve ever woken up to tooth pain and aren’t sure what it means, it may be time to visit Thrive Dental and Orthodontics for treatment.
 Chronic or lingering tooth pain is a sign that something wrong is happening inside your tooth.
 Furthermore, prolonged tooth sensitivity, whether its constant or infrequent, could mean that your tooth needs a root canal.

 While some people may avoid this treatment due to its reputation, there’s no reason to be afraid.
-Root canals work to restore your tooth’s functions, remove pain, and prevent the need for an extraction later.

 A root canal is a common treatment performed in dental practices around the country.
 It is designed to remove pain inside teeth caused by infections.
 However, they may also be performed for those who experience dental injuries.
 When bacteria enters the inner area of teeth (known as the pulp), that area can easily become infected and trigger multiple symptoms.